lexemlang/lexem/specification/functional/expressions.md

 element[index]
 ```

-TIndexers can access to different values depending on the element over it is used:
+Indexers can access to different values depending on the element over it is used:

 | Element type | Accepts | Meaning |
 |:------------:|:-------:|:--------|